EESL signs agreements to provide energy-efficient solutions | Headlines

 EESL also inked an agreement with IIT Madras to support medium, small, and micro enterprises (MSMEs) in enhancing productivity and cost savings through energy assessments and the implementation of energy conservation measures.

-The agreements were signed on sidelines of the 14th Clean Energy Ministerial (CEM) concluded in Goa last week.
+The agreements were signed on sidelines of the 14th Clean Ministerial Meet (CMM) concluded in Goa last week.

 A joint venture of NTPC Limited, Power Finance Corporation, Rural Electrification Corporation and POWERGRID, Energy Efficiency Services Limited (EESL) was set up under the Ministry of Power to facilitate implementation of energy efficiency projects.